andorsk/daily_wisdom/README.md

 The content should be in yml format.
 See [sun tsu](app/sun_tsu.yml) for more details.

-## Ways to integrat this into slack
+## Ways to integrate this into slack

 I have daily messages sent to slack via a scheduler.